chinmaygarde/flutter_engine/impeller/toolkit/interop/README.md

 The text layout and shaping engine along with the bundled ICU data tables brings the size up to ~2.5 MB.
 If the application does not need text layout and shaping, or can interface with an existing library on the target platform, it is recommended to generate the SDK without built-in support for typography.
 Impeller is a rendering engine but typography is really hard to get right and needed by most users of a rendering engine.
 That is why one is included by default.
 But it is optional.

+> [!CAUTION]
-Users of the prebuilt artifacts should strip the binaries before deployment as these contain debug symbols.
+> Users of the prebuilt artifacts should strip the binaries before deployment as these contain debug symbols.

 ## Performant